GodsComma/godscomma/README.md

 - 💻 Currently, I'm working as a Software Engineer at Obscurity Labs.
 - 🚀 I love to explore and experiment with technologies like CRDTs, MapReduce, Paxos, Raft etc.
-- Lately I have been looking into Application of Game Theory into generating consensus.

 ## 📚 Continuous Learning